 - No refined sugar – naturally sweetened with dates and maple syrup

-- Can be made in a blender for easy prep and clean-up
+- Can be made in a food processor for easy prep and clean-up

 - Great for breakfast, snack or dessert